-For each affiliated AP that the AP MLD intends to remove, the Reconfiguration Multi-Link element shall include a Per-STA Profile subelement with the subfields of the STA Control field set as following: The Link ID subfield shall identify the AP being removed, the Complete Profile subfield shall be set to 0, the STA MAC Address Present subfield shall be set to 0, the AP Removal Timer Present subfield shall be set to 1, and the AP Removal Timer subfield shall be set to the number of TBTTs of that affiliated AP before it is removed or for NSTR mobile AP MLD the AP Removal Timer subfield shall be set to the number of the TBTTs of the AP operating on the primary link.
-The initial value of the AP Removal Timer subfield should point to a TBTT value that provides sufficiently large enough time to announce the removal of affiliated AP such that all associated non-AP MLDs including the ones in power save mode have the opportunity to receive Reconfiguration Multi-Link element at least once before the AP is removed.
-The Per-STA Profile subelement shall not include a STA Profile field.
+For each affiliated AP that the AP MLD intends to remove, the Reconfiguration Multi-Link element shall include a Per-STA Profile subelement with the subfields of the STA Control field set as following: The Link ID subfield shall identify the AP being removed, the Complete Profile subfield shall be set to 0, the STA MAC Address Present subfield shall be set to 0, (#15991)and the AP Removal Timer Present subfield shall be set to 1.
+The AP Removal Timer subfield in the STA Info field shall be set to the number of TBTTs of the affiliated AP before it is removed or for the NSTR mobile AP MLD the AP Removal Timer subfield shall be set to the number of the TBTTs of the AP operating on the primary link before the affiliated AP operating on the non-primary link is removed.
+The initial value of the AP Removal Timer subfield should point to a TBTT value that provides (#17937)sufficient time to announce the removal of (#17939)the affiliated AP such that all associated non-AP MLDs including the ones in power save mode have the opportunity to receive (#17940)the Reconfiguration Multi-Link element at least once before the AP is removed. (#15994)

 TGbe editor: Please update 7th and 8th paragraph in this subclause as shown below:

-The affiliated APmay transmit BSS Transition Management Request frame(s) to notify of BSS termination to associated non-AP STAs that support BTM and are not affiliated with a non-AP MLD or to notify of BSS termination to non-AP MLDs associated with the AP MLD of the affiliated AP.
-The affiliated AP shall transmit BSS Transition Management Request frame(s) if there are associated non-AP STAs that are not affiliated with a non-AP MLD and that support BTM to notify such non-AP STAs of BSS termination.
+(#15995)An affiliated AP that is being removed, may transmit BSS Transition Management Request frame(s) to notify of (#15401)(#15864)the termination of its BSS to associated non-AP STAs that support BTM and that are not affiliated with a non-AP MLD or to notify of (#15864)the termination of its BSS to non-AP MLDs that are associated with the AP MLD of the affiliated AP.
+The affiliated AP shall transmit BSS Transition Management Request frame(s) if there are associated non-AP STAs that are not affiliated with a non-AP MLD and that support BTM to notify such non-AP STAs of (#15864)the termination of its BSS.

-If the affiliated AP being removed transmits BSS Transition Management Request frame(s) to notify termination of the BSS corresponding to the affiliated AP, the SME of that affiliated AP shall perform the following procedure to terminate the BSS:
+If the affiliated AP (#15402)that is being removed transmits BSS Transition Management Request frame(s) to notify (#15402) (#15865)of the termination of its BSS, the SME of that affiliated AP shall perform the following procedure to terminate the BSS:

 …